therapy

 Be Well.

-What I learned AS a sex therapist
+What I learned as a sex therapist

 I haven’t always been a traditional therapist.